Salted Caramel Pecan Shortbread Bars

 - Add in the flour and mix just until incorporated and then stop.
 Do not over-mix.
 The dough will be fairly crumbly.

 - Press the dough into the parchment lined baking dish.
 Try to spread the mixture out as evenly as possible.
 Using a fork, poke holes all throughout the dough so that the cookie mixture doesn't rise much.

-- Bake at 350F for 15 minutes then remove from the oven to a cooling rack while the caramel topping is made.
+- Bake at 350 F (180 C) for 22-25 minutes until lightly browned.
+Then remove from the oven to a cooling rack while the caramel topping is made.